JDiaz0523/Psi_analysis/README.md

 ## Overview
 This repository contains functions supporting the methodology presented in *Recovering Arrhythmic EEG Transients from Their Stochastic Interference* [DOI].

 The framework aims to characterize the arrhythmic structure of the electroencephalogram (EEG) by modeling EEG as a superposition of arrhythmic transients (pulses), using a Filtered Poisson Process (FPP) as a generative model.
-This repository provides functions for generating artificial signals based on FPP, enabling controlled experiments with pulse density and waveform recovery.
+This repository provides functions for generating artificial signals based on FPP, enabling controlled experiments with arbitrary pulse waveforms at varying pulse densities.

 The accompanying figure illustrates these artificial signals, where pulses following an alpha function (blue trace) are combined at densities ranging from 1 to 10,000 pulses per second.
 At high densities, the signal converges to colored Gaussian noise (bottom trace).
 Despite this interference, our framework enables an approximate reconstruction of the underlying pulse waveform from the statistical properties of such signals, demonstrating its potential to provide a novel feature space (i.e., arrhythmic components) for EEG characterization.